brandur/sorg/content/nanoglyphs-drafts/009-connection.md

 ## First contact (#first-contact)

 It’s general wisdom that no software survives first contact with production, but the sheer frequency of the connection problem makes it particularly egregious.
 It’s one that every user of Postgres is going to run into at some point, probably sooner than later, and most likely the first time they see real traffic, making an underwhelming launch an extraordinarily likely outcome.
-It seems like something that better defaults and better APIs could help with.
+This seems like a problem that better defaults and better APIs could help with.

 A major improvement that we’ve been trending toward over the last decade across many language and projects is making connection pools the default way to talk to databases.
 In the case of database connections, the pool doesn’t only serve as an optimization to reuse connections, but also to utilize them efficiently and to control their upper bound.
 Think back to Rails where the default for a long time (and still is where process-based concurrency is used) was to have each worker operate in isolation and open a connection that it never closed.
 Consider that most workers are idle most of the time, and you can see how inefficiently connections are used.